Build and test a cardboard boat

 Think like an engineer / buoyancy experiment

-This experiment complements the buoyancy / build a cardboard boat project from my second book, The Cardboard Boat Race.
+This experiment complements the buoyancy / build a cardboard boat project from my second book, The Buoyancy Project: Putney Hicks Inventor Adventures – Book 2.

 The videos immediately below give an introduction to a simple problem-solving process.
 We have 3 hypotheses or “guesses” about a predictor for why some things float and others don’t, then conduct simple experiments to test each hypothesis in turn.